rekalogika/rekalogika.dev/docs/file-bundle/03-symfony.md

 title: Symfony Integration
 ---

-This chapter describes how to integrate this framework with typical Symfony components commonly used to work with files.
+This chapter describes how to integrate this framework with the typical Symfony components used to work with files.

 :::info Preparation